- by Anne Finlay-Stewart, Editor

 That was one of the more concerning findings in the report on the 2017 Ontario Student, Parent, and Educator Survey (OSPES).

-The report was released this week by the Ontario Student Trustees' Association (OSTA-AECO) - the largest student stakeholder group stats1in Ontario, representing 2 million students in public and Catholic schools across the province.
+The report was released this week by the Ontario Student Trustees' Association (OSTA-AECO) - the largest student stakeholder group in Ontario, representing 2 million students in public and Catholic schools across the province.
 In its media release, the Association says, "These results serve as a holistic assessment of Ontario's education system from the perspective of its three most important stakeholders."

 Ryan Brown, a student trustee for the Bluewater District School Board, explained the work of OSTA and the importance of the survey during an interview at Owen Sound District Secondary School (OSDSS).The fifth of its kind, the survey was done entirely online in the spring of 2016, and 4233 students from 69 Ontario school boards – English, French, Catholic and public – took part, as did 508 parents and 295 educators.